salrashid123/go-tpm-wrapping/README.md

 to `Encrypt`:

    1. given plaintext, use [go-kms-wrapping.Encrypt()](https://pkg.go.dev/github.com/hashicorp/go-kms-wrapping#Envelope.Encrypt) to encrypt.
-      `go-kms-wrapping.Encrypt` function will return a new _inner encryption key_, initialization vector and cipher text
+      This will return a new _inner encryption key_, initialization vector and cipher text
    2. generate a primary key on the TPM
    3. create a session or pcr policy to apply to the TPM
    4. generate child key on the TPM with any policy and set its "sensitive" data to _inner encryption key_